 In the morning whirlwind to get ready and out the door, it can be hard to find time for the picture-perfect healthy breakfast you may want to eat, but breakfast doesn't have to be fancy to help you lose weight.
 Oatmeal comes together in just a few minutes, and it's ideal for weight control for you and your family.
-Plain oatmeal is low in calories and high in fiber -- a winning combination for helping you drop those extra pounds.
+Plain oatmeal is low in calories and high in fiber — a winning combination for helping you drop those extra pounds.

 Calories in Oatmeal

-Oat Fiber & Weight Loss
+Oat Fiber and Weight Loss

 Oatmeal's major weight loss benefit comes from its fiber content.
 Although fiber is a type of carbohydrate, it doesn't break down into sugar like other types of carbohydrates.
 Instead, it absorbs water to take up space in your stomach, which also helps fight constipation.

 Other Weight Loss Benefits

-Oatmeal's reputation as a diet food isn't just buzz -- there's evidence to show that eating it for breakfast could help you lose weight.
+Oatmeal's reputation as a diet food isn't just buzz — there's evidence to show that eating it for breakfast could help you lose weight.
 A 2015 study in the Annals of Nutrition and Metabolism compared oatmeal to corn flakes to learn more about oatmeal's potential to help with weight loss.
-The study's authors fed 36 study subjects -- half of whom were overweight, and half of whom were lean -- either corn flakes or oatmeal, to see how each cereal affected appetite.
+The study's authors fed 36 study subjects — half of whom were overweight, and half of whom were lean — either corn flakes or oatmeal, to see how each cereal affected appetite.

 There's also some evidence that oatmeal may offer weight control benefits for kids.
 A 10-year study, published in Food & Nutrition Research in 2015, found that kids who eat oatmeal are more likely to maintain a healthy weight and tend to have higher overall diet quality than those who don't.
 While this doesn't mean that oatmeal alone directly fights childhood obesity, it does highlight oatmeal as part of a healthy diet.

-Good Ideas for Dressing Up Your Oatmeal Breakfast
+Dress Up Your Oatmeal Breakfast

-Make oatmeal feel like a treat by mixing your oats with pureed pumpkin, pumpkin pie spice and a handful of chopped pecans. or make "apple pie" oatmeal by topping your oats with sugar-free applesauce and a dash of cinnamon.
+Make oatmeal feel like a treat by mixing your oats with pureed pumpkin, pumpkin pie spice and a handful of chopped pecans.
+Or make "apple pie" oatmeal by topping your oats with sugar-free applesauce and a dash of cinnamon.
 Experiment with different textures to keep oatmeal interesting.

-- USDA National Nutrient Database: Cereals, QUAKER, Instant Oatmeal, Apples and Cinnamon, Dry
+- USDA National Nutrient Database: "Cereals, Quaker, Instant Oatmeal, Apples and Cinnamon, Dry"

-- USDA National Nutrient Database: Cereals, Oats, Instant, Fortified, Plain, Prepared with Water (Boiling Water Added or Microwaved)
+- USDA National Nutrient Database: "Cereals, Oats, Instant, Fortified, Plain, Prepared With Water (Boiling Water Added or Microwaved)"

-- Harvard Health Publications: Making One Change — Getting More Fiber — Can Help with Weight Loss
+- Harvard Health Publishing: "Making One Change — Getting More Fiber — Can Help with Weight Loss"

-- Wake Forest Baptist Medical Center: Soluble Fiber Strikes a Blow to Belly Fat
+- Wake Forest Baptist Medical Center: "Soluble Fiber Strikes a Blow to Belly Fat"

-- Food and Nutrition Research: Cooked Oatmeal Consumption is Associated with Better Diet Quality, Better Nutrient Intakes, and Reduced Risk for Central Adiposity and Obesity in Children 2-18 Years: NHANES 2001-2010.
+- Food and Nutrition Research: "Cooked Oatmeal Consumption Is Associated With Better Diet Quality, Better Nutrient Intakes, and Reduced Risk for Central Adiposity and Obesity in Children 2-18 Years: NHANES 2001-2010"

-- Annals of Nutrition and Metabolism: Effects of Oatmeal and Corn flakes Cereal Breakfasts on Satiety, Gastric Emptying, Glucose, and Appetite-Related Hormones
+- Annals of Nutrition and Metabolism: "Effects of Oatmeal and Corn flakes Cereal Breakfasts on Satiety, Gastric Emptying, Glucose, and Appetite-Related Hormones"